Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: The equality of some Brauer classes related to quadric fibrations

 \section{The equality of some Brauer classes related to quadric fibrations}

 Our perspective has been to use the even Clifford algebra as an algebraic way of getting at the Brauer class associated to a quadric fibration.
 Other authors, notably in \cite{hassett:rational_cubic}, \cite{hassett_varilly:K3}, \cite{geeman:K3}, prefer to use geometric manifestations of Brauer classes.
 One of these geometric manifestations involves the Stein factorization of the relative lagrangian grassmannian.
-Over a field (more generally, when the quadric fibration is regular), it's a classical fact that in relative dimension 2 and 4, the Brauer classes arising from these two methods coincide, see \cite[XVI~Ex.~85.4]{elman_karpenko_merkurjev}.
+Over a field (more generally, when the quadric fibration is regular), it's a classical fact that in dimensions 2 and 4, the Brauer classes arising from these two methods coincide, see \cite[XVI~Ex.~85.4]{elman_karpenko_merkurjev}.
+This is proved by appealing to the exceptional isomorphisms of projective homogeneous varieties associated to algebraic groups of low rank, as in \cite[\S15]{book_of_involutions}.
 The aim of this section is provide a proof for quadric fibrations with simple degeneration.
-We remark that for quadric surface bundles, this fact has been noted in \cite[Lemma~4.2]{kuznetsov:cubic_fourfolds} and \cite[Thm.~4.5]{ingalls-khalid}.
+For quadric surface bundles, this fact has been noted in \cite[Lemma~4.2]{kuznetsov:cubic_fourfolds} and \cite[Thm.~4.5]{ingalls-khalid}.

-First, we recall the standard polarized moduli theoretic description of the \linedef{isotropic grassmannian fibration} $\LG_r(q) \to S$ or $\LG_r(Q) \to S$ (if $Q\to S$ is the quadric fibration associated to a quadratic form $(E,q,L)$), together with its universal lagrangian bundle $\kl$.
+Let $(E,q,L)$ be a quadratic form of rank $n$ on a scheme $S$.
+We recall the standard moduli theoretic description of the \linedef{isotropic grassmannian fibration} $\LG_r(q) \to S$.